codenvy-legacy/container-devops/README.md

 7. Deploy to Test Environment

-8. Deploy to pre-production
+8. Deploy to Pre-Production

-9. Acceptance testing
+9. Acceptance Testing

 10. Deploy to Production